 - Treatment Vet: Mike Foss, DVM

 The ride camp is located in a large meadow near the Mt Adams Horse Camp with a stunning view of Mt.
 Adams from the south end of the field.
 Weather can be very chilly at night, come prepared with extra layers.
 No open camp fires (camp stoves and enclosed cooking grills allowed).
 There will be a communal fire ring near the vetting area.

 Everyone welcome.
-All AERC/PNER rules apply.
-EDRA welcome.
+EDRA rules apply.
+PNER points.
+AERC riders welcome.
 Ride & Tie rules apply to R&T.

 USFS rules state that all manure is removed from the field after the ride.
 Manure removal services will again be offered by the Midnight Riders 4-H Club from Trout Lake.
 Simply donate to the club and they will clean up your manure for you after the ride.
 Or plan on packing it home with you.

 Certified weed free hay is required on all USFS lands.
 Most feed stores also carry certified weed free hay.

 No loose dogs – please leash or contain

 - Take I-84, exit 64 in Hood River

 - Cross the bridge over the Columbia River toward White Salmon, WA (via $1 toll bridge)